ecos-platypus/shim-review/README.md

 well known in the Linux community.)

 -------------------------------------------------------------------------------
+### Were these binaries created from the 15.6 shim release tar?
-### Please create your shim binaries starting with the 15.5 shim release tar file: https://github.com/rhboot/shim/releases/download/15.5/shim-15.5.tar.bz2
+Please create your shim binaries starting with the 15.6 shim release tar file: https://github.com/rhboot/shim/releases/download/15.6/shim-15.6.tar.bz2

-### This matches https://github.com/rhboot/shim/releases/tag/15.5 and contains the appropriate gnu-efi source.
+This matches https://github.com/rhboot/shim/releases/tag/15.6 and contains the appropriate gnu-efi source.

 -------------------------------------------------------------------------------
 Yes.